Wildfires burn hundreds of homes in Colorado, thousands flee

-DENVER (AP) — Tens of thousands of Coloradans driven from their neighborhoods by wind-whipped wildfires anxiously waited to learn what was left standing of their lives Friday after the flames burned an estimated 580 homes, a hotel and a shopping center.
+SUPERIOR, Colo.
+(AP) — Tens of thousands of Coloradans driven from their neighborhoods by wind-whipped wildfires anxiously waited to learn what was left standing of their lives Friday as authorities reported more than 500 homes were feared destroyed.

+At least seven people were injured, but there were no immediate reports of any deaths or missing people in the aftermath of the blazes that erupted outside Denver on Thursday and swept over neighborhoods with terrifying speed, the fire propelled by gusts of up to 105 mph (169 kph).

+“We might have our very own New Year’s miracle on our hands if it holds up that there was no loss of life,” Gov. Jared Polis said.

 People are also reading…